-Ecological processes occur over multiple spatial, temporal and thematic scales in three-dimensional ecosystems.
-Characterising and monitoring change in 3D structure at multiple scales is challenging within the practical constraints of conventional ecological tools.
-Remote sensing from satellites and crewed aircraft has revolutionised broad-scale spatial ecology, but fine-scale patterns and processes operating at sub-metre resolution have remained understudied over continuous extents.
-We introduce two high-resolution remote sensing tools for rapid and accurate 3D mapping in ecology – terrestrial laser scanning and structure-from-motion photogrammetry.
+Ecological processes occur over multiple spatial, temporal and thematic scales in three-dimensional (3D) ecosystems.
+Characterizing and monitoring change in 3D structure at multiple scales is challenging within the practical constraints of conventional ecological tools.
+Remote sensing from satellites and crewed aircraft has revolutionized broad-scale spatial ecology, but fine-scale patterns and processes operating at sub-metre resolution have remained understudied over continuous extents.
+We introduce two high-resolution remote sensing tools for rapid and accurate 3D mapping in ecology-terrestrial laser scanning and structure-from-motion photogrammetry.
 These technologies are likely to become standard sampling tools for mapping and monitoring 3D ecosystem structure across currently under-sampled scales.
 We present practical guidance in the use of the tools and address barriers to widespread adoption, including testing the accuracy of structure-from-motion models for ecologists.
 We aim to highlight a new era in spatial ecology that uses high-resolution remote sensing to interrogate 3D digital ecosystems.